Dozer Park

-Dozer Park, originally O'Brien Field and formerly Chiefs Stadium, is a baseball field located in downtown Peoria, Illinois.
-It is the home of the Peoria Chiefs, the Midwest League affiliate of the St. Louis Cardinals; the Chiefs previously played at Meinen Field.
-The college baseball team of Bradley University also uses the field.
+Dozer Park, originally O'Brien Field and then Chiefs Stadium, is a baseball stadium located in downtown Peoria, Illinois.
+It is the home of the Peoria Chiefs, the High-A affiliate of the St. Louis Cardinals in the Midwest League.
+The college baseball team of Bradley University, the Bradley Braves, also play their home games at Dozer Park.
 It opened on May 24, 2002.

+Dozer Park received a major renovation in 2023-2025, including $1 million for an entirely new playing surface installed after the 2025 season, with new dirt, sod and irrigation system.
+The ballpark also received new LED stadium lights, renovated clubhouses and dining areas for the teams, new weight rooms and training facilities, new lounge for players, new locker rooms for female umpires and staff, new batting cages in an inflatable structure beyond center field, and extended safety netting from foul pole to foul pole to protect fans and dugouts.
+The total cost of renovations was estimated at $3-$5 million to meet new standards from Major League Baseball.

 History

 Official groundbreaking ceremonies for the $23 million multi-purpose stadium took place on August 16, 2001.

+The Chiefs previously played at Meinen Field.

-The stadium opened on May 24, 2002 as O'Brien Field, with a game between the Chiefs and the Kane County Cougars.
+The stadium opened on May 24, 2002, as O'Brien Field, with a game between the Chiefs and the Kane County Cougars.

 O'Brien Auto Team held the original naming rights to the facility.

-In 2011, the stadium hosted to the IHSA Class 1A and 2A baseball state finals.
+In 2011, the stadium hosted the IHSA Class 1A and 2A baseball state finals.
 This was the first year the games were played at the facility.

 In April 2013, the Chiefs, including the stadium, received $7.35 million in financing and debt forgiveness.
-The plan included forgiveness of $1.2 million in debt to the City of Peoria; including $2 million in funding from Caterpillar Inc. for naming rights over 10 years; and $2.7 million in new investment of cash and equity by the Chiefs' ownership group of about 50.
+The plan included forgiveness of $1.2 million in debt to the City of Peoria; $2 million in funding from Caterpillar Inc. for naming rights over 10 years; and $2.7 million in new investment of cash and equity by the Chiefs' ownership group of about 50.

 On May 10, 2013, Caterpillar and the Chiefs announced that the stadium would be renamed "Dozer Park", a reference to Caterpillar bulldozers.